anonymous-conference2021/Co-evolution-of-ML-Pipelines/README.md

 The results of the coupling are shown in the following plots of the commit and pull request level analysis.

 * Step1:
-you have to download all the projects, we used in the analysis of the coupling in pull request level analysis in the file "Pull_request_projects.csv".
+you have to download all the projects, we used in the analysis of the coupling in pull request level mentioned in the file "Pull_request_projects.csv".

+* Step2:
+Provide the path of the repository where the projects were downloaded as argument <arg1>

+* Step3:
+Execute the script:
+python3 significance_pr.py <path_source_reposiotry>

 ### Commit-level analysis (25 projects):
 #### internal DVC categories coupling